syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/153_OpenObserve/README.md

 short_title: OpenObserve
 id: adm-dest-opobs
 description: >-
-    In syslog-ng-OSE version 4.5 and later versions it is possible to send  messages to [OpenObserve](https://openobserve.ai/docs/api/ingestion/logs/json/) using its [Log Ingestion - JSON API](https://openobserve.ai/docs/api/ingestion/logs/json/).
+    In syslog-ng-OSE version 4.5 and later versions it is possible to send  messages to  OpenObserve using OpenObserve Log Ingestion - JSON API.
 This API receives multiple-record batches in JSON format.

 ---